atgreen/cl-etcd/README.md

 The purpose of `cl-etcd` is to simplify the writing of distributed applications in Common Lisp.  [etcd](https://etcd.io/) is a strongly consistent, distributed key-value store.
-At it's core it is an implementation of the [raft consensus algorithm](https://en.wikipedia.org/wiki/Raft_(algorithm)).
+At it's core is an implementation of the [raft consensus algorithm](https://en.wikipedia.org/wiki/Raft_(algorithm)).
 GC pauses in my lisp implementation of choice make it a poor choice for a